 No doubt, the incident above and its subsequent resolution display several best practices.
 Get acceptance criteria in writing.
 Make sure client understands limitations.
 Don’t trust explanations!
 Be hard-nosed.
 Use common sense (how can a best-selling web UI library possibly not function well on IE!).
 Don’t let your personal love override the obvious (Chrome is great but that doesn’t mean you can force users to switch).

-An aspect I would like to focus on is: to whom should the tester be responsible?
+An aspect I would like to focus on is: to whom should the software tester be responsible?
 Project Manager?
 Team?
 CEO?
 Entity/person who is paying for work?